erviveksoni/raspberrypi-controlled-tello/README.md

 At this point in time, we should be able to SSH into out Pi using the Wifi onboard.
 Also the Pi will be most likey have access to the internet (dependeing on your WIFI network settings).

-### (Optional) Configuring Raspberry Pi Zero with Dual WIFI Interfaces
+### Connecting Raspberry Pi Zero to Tello
-> __Note__: This step is completely optional for this project.
-You can configure Raspberry Pi Zero to connect to Tello's WIFI network directly.
+> __Note__: The steps in the section below are completely optional for this project.
+You can directly configure Raspberry Pi Zero to connect to Tello's WIFI network.
 >The steps for doing this will be similar to the once you followed during setting up the Raspberry Pi.
 >Though needless to say, your laptop should be connected to Tello's network to be able to run this application.